 Traditionally, there are three prime C-suite positions: Chief Executive Officer (CEO), Chief Operating Officer (COO) and Chief Financial Officer (CFO).
 For a smaller organization in a different age, three executives were more than enough to lead a company and achieve its business goals.
 Today, there are more core focuses for a successful business.
 This has necessitated the emergence of many different, highly specific C-suite roles.

 - Chief Executive Officers (CEO): If your company has a C-suite, you need a CEO.
 If your business was an army, the CEO would be its general.
 Along with serving as the public face of an enterprise, a CEO determines and executes a strategy for success.
 This person works with the other executives to align goals across the board and ensure every department is operating as necessary to meet expectations.
-In 2021, demand for qualified CEOs will be higher than ever as businesses emerge into a post-pandemic world.
+In 2023, demand for qualified fulltime and interim CEOs will be higher than ever as businesses seek to weather economic turmoil, embrace new work paradigms and navigate labor market constraints.

 - Chief Information Officer (CIO): It’s increasingly challenging to keep up with all the technological advancements that impact your business.
 That’s why you hire a CIO.
 Their primary goal is to improve internal processes through a data-driven approach.
 Sometimes called a Chief Data Officer (CDO), this person manages the internal data that powers your company and brings it to the forefront of decision-making.
 In the future, every company will be a data company, which means having a CIO on your side that knows how to leverage information into innovation.